breuleux/jurigged/README.md

 3. Crawl through a module to find function objects and match them to definitions.
    * It will go through class members, follow functions' `__wrapped__` and `__closure__` pointers, and so on.
 4. When a file is modified, re-parse it into a set of definitions and match them against the original, yielding a set of changes, additions and deletions.
-5. For a change, exec the new code (with the decorators stripped out), then take the resulting function's internal `__code__` pointer and shove it into the old one (this may not work on closures, but jurigged ignores closures).
+5. For a change, exec the new code (with the decorators stripped out, if they haven't changed), then take the resulting function's internal `__code__` pointer and shove it into the old one.
+If the change fails, it will be reinterpreted as a deletion of the old code followed by the addition of the new code.
 6. New additions are run in the module namespace.